-We have used FLIPR in a range of assay formats, readouts and target types including:
+We use FLIPR in a range of assay formats, readouts and target types

-Human neutrophils were isolated from the whole blood of donors by density gradient centrifugation, loaded with Fluo-loading dye, dispensed into 1536 well plates incubated in the presence of compounds, and screened with agonist addition on-line.
-Responses from selection of wells are shown in the image.
+Human neutrophils were isolated from the whole blood of donors by densite gradient centrifugation, loaded with Fluo-loading dye, dispensed into 1536 well plates incubated in the presence of compounds, and screened with agonist addition on-line.
+Responses from a selection of wells are shown in the image.